twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-chap04%zh.rst

    * - 英譯(Translated from the Pali by **Ven.
 Nārada Thera** ) [6]_
      - REBIRTH-CONSCIOUSNESS OF ARAHANTS CANNOT BE TRACED
-        57. Màra [NāradaFn04-14]_ finds not the path of those who are virtuous, careful in living, and freed by right knowledge.
+        57. Māra [NāradaFn04-14]_ finds not the path of those who are virtuous, careful in living, and freed by right knowledge.

    * - 英譯(Translated from the Pali by **Ven. Ācharya Buddharakkhita** ) [7]_
      - **57.** Mara never finds the path of the truly virtuous, who abide in heedfulness and are freed by perfect knowledge.